Updated October 27, 2023

 Amount saved (annually): INR.18600 (1550*12)

 You may wonder after looking at statistics.
 The amount saved annually is sufficient to buy a health insurance policy for your family.
-There are some bill payment service providers (such as PayTM, Mobikwik, and Freecharge) that offer cashback when the bill is paid using their service.
+Some bill payment service providers (like Paytm, Mobikwik, and Freecharge) offer cashback when you pay the bill using their service.
 This, too, adds to the amount saved on the mobile bill.

-If you are already working professionally with fixed weekends off, then you can get a part-time job to supplement your income.
-Even people such as students, and house-wife can opt for a part-time position in order to increase income.
-There are several different profiles such as online trainers, content writers, brand executives, transcriptionists, recruitment agents, tour guides, etc. There are online jobs that can be done from the comfort of your home, such as marketing executives, data entry, etc.
+If you are already working professionally with fixed weekends off, you can get a part-time job to supplement your income.
+Even students and housewives can opt for a part-time position to increase income.
+Several profiles exist, such as online trainers, content writers, brand executives, transcriptionists, recruitment agents, tour guides, etc. You can do online jobs from the comfort of your home, such as being a marketing executive or doing data entry work.

-However, you need to be extra cautious before applying to such jobs since most of them are scams.
+However, you must be extra cautious before applying to such jobs since most are scams.
 There are job search engines such as first naurki.com, internshala.com, letsintern.com, and searchmycampus.com, which are designed particularly for college students for part-time jobs.
-You can even seek help for a part-time job from your contacts such as family and friends.
+You can even seek help for a part-time job from your contacts, such as family and friends.

-You should bargain as if it’s your birthright since everyone has margins when goods are sold.
+You should bargain as if you have a birthright, as everyone has margins when they sell goods.
 In today’s scenario, where the economy is slow, traders generally go with the maximum margins.
 You can compare prices of stuff online on various e-commerce sites such as Flipkart, Snapdeal, Amazon, eBay, etc. While visiting a store, keep the price handy, and using that, you can bargain.
-Such bargains may not result in much but will definitely bring down the price by at least 5-10%.
+Such bargains may not result in much but will bring down the price by at least 5-10%.

-If you are practicing the above saving money tips and tricks then you will have a sufficient bank balance at the end of the financial year.
+If you practice the above-saving money tips and tricks, you will have a sufficient bank balance at the end of the financial year.

 This is a guide to Saving Money.
-Here we discuss the introduction and a few tips on how to start saving money.
+Here, we discuss the introduction and a few tips on saving money.
 You may also look at our other articles to learn more –